mirandaday16/mediabias/Meetings/Meeting Notes.md

     - May try using JSON files instead of .csv going forward (the spreadsheets are becoming unwieldy)

 **Next steps**:
-- Annotate and analyze sentiment words/sentiment towards entities in captions, and compare to article sentiment/bias
+- Annotate and analyze sentiment words/sentiment towards entities in captions, and compare to article sentiment/bias (**IN PROGRESS**)
 - Add secondary media to dataset (photos/videos not at the top of articles) -- how to incorporate?
+- Create list of article **_PAIRS_** which both contain media/captions
+- Add individual IDs to each article for easier data comparison
 ---